Custom

 ) files – see supported data formats here.

-To load a local file for visualization, you have several options:
+To load local files for visualization, you can:

-- Click "Open local file" in the dashboard or left hand menu
+- Click "Open local file(s)…" in the dashboard or left hand menu

 Imported data